splintered-reality/py_trees_ros_tutorials/doc/tutorials.rst

 .. code-block:: bash

-    # check the entire board
+    # watch the entire board
     $ py-trees-blackboard-watcher
-    # determine what you may stream
+    # watch with the recent activity log (activity stream)
+    $ py-trees-blackboard-watcher --activity
+    # watch variables associated with behaviours on the most recent tick's visited path
+    $ py-trees-blackboard-watcher --visited
+    # list variables available to watch
-    $ py-trees-blackboard-watcher --list-variables
+    $ py-trees-blackboard-watcher --list
-    # stream a simple variable (slide the battery level on the dashboard to trigger a change)
+    # watch a simple variable (slide the battery level on the dashboard to trigger a change)
     $ py-trees-blackboard-watcher battery_low_warning
-    # stream a nested variable
+    # watch a variable with nested attributes
     $ py-trees-blackboard-watcher battery/percentage

 .. image:: images/tutorial-three-introspect-the-blackboard.gif